NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 > Alif-Lãm-Mĩm.

+*Yeah, that makes sense.
+Not.
+Is this a cryptic message from the intergalactic accountant?*

 Cryptic letters that no one knows what they means.
-Because the Quran is so clear and easy to understand.
+Because the Quran is so "clear and easy to understand."

 ## 2: 2

 > This is the Book!
 There is no doubt about it—a guide for those mindful ˹of Allah˺,

+*Insightful...
+Yes this is a book.*

 "This is the book!
 Because the book said so!
 And it's the book, so it must be the book!"
 Basically "Trust me bro."
 It spells out the purpose of the Quran, an instruction manual.
 Not like the Bible which contains history, wisdom, doctrine, and specific instructions to specific people, the Quran is just a general instruction manual for all times and places.